1908

 Monet arrives in Venice on October 1, 1908.
 He stays there for two and a half months, with his canvases, palettes and colors.
 The challenge is immense : all artists have loved Venice.
 The interpretation of the sun through the mist has already been made, by Turner in 1841.
 Monet will focus on the reflections of sky and stones in the lapping of the canals and of the lagoon.

-The view of the Palazzo Contarini, sold for £ 19.7M including premium by Sotheby's on June 19, 2013, painted at the beginning of his session, is interesting by its false awkwardness.
+The view of the Palazzo Contarini, sold for £ 19.7M by Sotheby's in 2013, painted at the beginning of his session, is interesting by its false awkwardness.
 The composition strictly divided into two equal areas for monument and canal, and without horizon, would repel a buyer of postcards.
 The attention is all the more stirred to the beauty of the textures and to the multicolored reflections.

 When Monet returns home, he sells to Bernheim-Jeune most of his views of Venice.
 He continues to finish them until their triumphal exhibition in 1912.
 After the exhibition he further modifies one of the views of the Ducal Palace, in search of the perfect rendering of his artistic conceptions.